seem8/astech/README.md

 You need:
 - public IP address,
+- a proper domain,
 - some sort of http proxy, like Nginx,
-- SSL certicate, possibly from Let's Encrypt.
+- SSL certificate, possibly from Let's Encrypt.

 Sample Nginx vhost configuration is included as app/nginx/sample.conf.